tdubose/emotional-labor-assessment/README.md

 If you are a man who has difficulty with emotional labor due to experiencing oppressions like economic instability, disability or mental illness, you may have read this list and thought "some of the things on this list are hard or impossible for me to do" due to class background, economic instability, disability, mental illness, neuroatypicality and many other oppressions.
 However, here are some thought experiments to explore if you are a man and you have this reaction:

 * Do I need to perform similar amounts of emotional labor to a woman who shares my class background, economic instability or other oppressions?
-* Do I feel the same requirement as a woman who shares my class background, economic instability or other oppressions to perform not only all this, but _additional_ emotional labor in order to reduce the impact of my class background, economic instability or other oppressions on other people?
+* Do I feel the same requirement as a woman who shares my oppressions to perform not only all this, but _additional_ emotional labor in order to reduce the impact of my oppressions on other people?
-* Do I feel a requirement to perform not only all this, but _additional_ emotional labor in order to still see my self and be seen as a man despite my class background, economic instability or other oppressions?
+* Do I feel a need to perform not only all this, but _additional_ emotional labor in order to still see my self and be seen as a man despite my oppressions?
-* When I am unable to perform some of the emotional labor needed in my life, am I punished nearly as much as a woman who shares my class background, economic instability or other oppressions?
+* When I am unable to perform some of the emotional labor needed in my life:
+	* Am I punished nearly as much as a woman who shares my class background, economic instability or other oppressions?
-* When I am unable to perform some of the emotional labor needed in my life, am I taught to punish myself nearly as much as a woman who shares my class background, economic instability or other oppressions?
+	* Am I taught to punish myself nearly as much as a woman who shares my oppressions?
-* Do people give women who share my class background, economic instability or other oppressions the same assistance I get with emotional labor?
+* Do people give women who share my oppressions the same assistance that I get with emotional labor?